Êtes-vous sûr de vouloir effectuer cette action ?

 3- Gather the right accessories

 Once your reconstructions are done, the modelling work really begins.
 To make aprototype, you'll need to collect the modèréduits that match à the world of your model train.
 You'll need to pick up your brushes to paint, your cutter for décutting work, do some gluing... manual work is essential!!
 But whether you're building a small or a large model, you certainly won't be able to do everything yourselfêmes.
 Check out the catalogues of the major accessory brands.
-They offer figurines,
+They offer figurines, miniature cars, animals, flocking to the scale of your diorama and good deals, such as Tamiya spray paint.
+Specialised magazines, forums for collectors and blogs by model enthusiasts are also good sources of information for finding models to build and good advice.

 There are many materials, many of them economical, that can be used to build a realistic interior.
 Plywood and balsa wood are perfect for making the base or frame of a large diorama.
 Thanks to sculpting and moulding, plaster and resin can be used to create beautiful reliefs (mountains, hills, cliffs, etc.).
 Polystyrene is also a good choice, as it is ultra-light and easy to process.
 Slate, clay, paper or cardboard can also be used to make miniature desserts.